nagars/SheepTerm/README.md

 **|** <br />
 **|-- ShaunTheSheep.ico** : Image to set as the icon of the terminal <br />

+## How to Running

+Ensure you have Python3 and pyserial installed on you device.
+Simply go to the project directory in command terminal.
+Type "python3 Terminal.py".

 ## Development Environment

 1. Software Used: